The 10mm Cartridge

 One issue on many shooters’ minds is that ever-subjective quality of felt recoil.
 Indeed, there is a bigger bump than firing a 9×19, but the Glock 20 SF dissipates the transmission of felt recoil to the hand.
 With full-house 10mm AUTO loads, you definitely know when the pistol goes off, but I wouldn’t categorize the sensation as unpleasant.

 In order to see what sort of affect the 10mm AUTO cartridge might have on combat performance, I couldn’t resist running the Glock 20 SF through a number of “Bill Drills” (five shots, 5 yards, very fast!).
-Test ammo was CC1-Blazer 200-grain TMJ, which runs a bit warmer than the Fed-Lite load but isn’t as snappy as the hot stuff.
+Test ammo was CC1-Blazer 200-grain TMJ.
+It runs a bit warmer than the Fed-Lite load but isn’t as snappy as the hot stuff.
 The name of the game was to shoot as fast as possible while keeping all the hits inside the Primary Neutralization Zone (PNZ) of the DST-CB from Law Enforcement Targets.

 My elapsed times ran between 1.97 seconds to 2.18 seconds.
 Hits were well centered, and I didn’t find the Glock 20 SF to be any more difficult to manage than my like-sized pistol in .45 AUTO.
 Simple physics prevents me from running the new SF as fast as my GLOCK 19 in 9×19, but this big 10mm AUTO can be easily managed by any seasoned pistolero.
 I would categorize felt recoil and muzzle rise of the high velocity 10mm loads tested to be on par with that of .45 AUTO +P.